Kill Boksoon

 “Daddy issues.”

-This looked considerably better in the trailer, which makes it look like quite an action-packed extravaganza.
-The reality is much less interesting, with a murky, and confusing plot, and what action there is, is often filmed in a murky and confusing way.
+This seemed considerably better in the trailer, which makes it look like quite an action-packed extravaganza.
+The reality is much less interesting, with a murky and confusing plot, and what action there is, is often filmed in a murky and confusing way.
 It begins with an agent, code name Banshee (King), quitting the government agency for which she works.
 The handoff of an asset went wrong: one of the colleagues involved was her father, who vanished entirely.
 The other was Caleb (Banderas), who went off the grid thereafter.
 Five years later, Banshee is a private assassin, but her latest job is interrupted by Greene (Flanagan), who wants her to give up Caleb’s location.

 Naturally, she won’t, and tracks down Caleb herself to warn him and his teenage daughter, Hailey (Davis) – as well as, hopefully, find the truth out about what happened to her father.
 Before she can do so, Greene shows up, with an apparently infinite supply of minions, who appear remarkably oblivious to concepts such as “taking cover”.
 To get to this point, you will have to endure a script that doesn’t bother explaining almost any significant point.
 I’m not sure why Greene is suddenly and energetically going after Caleb, half a decade later.
 Or why Banshee also waited so long to visit the only man who knows what happened to her father.
 Then there’s the facile ease with which she is able to track down Caleb, based entirely on a fragmentary conversation from a long time previously.
 Mind you, running a bar is not exactly what I would call “going off-grid”…